learntheoreticalphysics/book/content/quantum-field-theory/chapter-1.md

 > The universe just doesn't care what coordinates we use to measure it.
 Coordinates are human constructs, not a fundamental fact of nature.

 However, when we impose a coordinate system to write out the equations of physics, we fix the values of the components.
 So a vector might be the same physical thing regardless of coordinate system, but its _components_ are different in different coordinates.
 This can be an annoying issue: equations that might look simple in cartesian coordinates can grow monstrously annoying to read in, for instance, spherical coordinates.
-For example, this is Laplace's equation, often used for modelling gravity in a vacuum, in cartesian coordinates:
+For example, this is Laplace's equation, which pops up everywhere in physics, written in Cartesian coordinates:

 {% math() %}
-\nabla^2 f = 0
+\dfrac{\partial^2 f}{\partial x^2} + \dfrac{\partial^2 f}{\partial y^2} + \dfrac{\partial^2 f}{\partial z^2} = 0
 {% end %}

 And this is its equivalent in spherical coordinates: